The Daily Health in Survivorship Study

 The study involves a brief online screening questionnaire to determine eligibility.
 If you are eligible, there are multiple ways to participate, depending on interests and availability.
 Choose your own research adventure!

-1. A baseline survey followed by a 7-day diary study with short questionnaires on a mobile app.
+A baseline survey followed by a 7-day diary study with short questionnaires on a mobile app.
+You can complete this portion of the study individually or as a couple.

-3. If interested, wearing a heart rate monitor and collecting blood samples from the convenience of your home
+If interested and live locally, wearing a heart rate monitor and collecting blood samples from the convenience of your home.

 What does the screening questionnaire involve?